By Kevin McCorry

 All three of the cartoons involving a character or characters drinking Hyde formula and changing repeatedly into a monster came out of the animation unit of Mr. Freleng.
 That was one unit out of three producing all three of the cartoons with Jekyll-and-Hyde themes, laboratory setting, and story plot structure.
 Considering this interesting statistic, one would have thought that Mr. Freleng would have been asked about it in at least one interview.
 But it seems that the man died never having once been commended for what seems his (and/or Warren Foster's) keen interest in the story, motifs, and metaphors of "Dr. Jekyll and Mr. Hyde", or even asked about the apparent patterning of the Jekyll in this cartoon (a short man with a pointy nose) after his own physical appearance.

 "Hyde and Hare" has been one of the least regarded of all Bugs Bunny cartoon shorts.
 Being chosen as a bonus item for a 2004 digital videodisc (DVD) of the Fredric March Dr. Jekyll & Mr. Hyde movie was unexpected and long overdue recognition, after "Hyde and Hare" was denied for 18 years a single appearance on commercial videotape.
 To the amazement of this writer, and to the ever so predictable indifferent or dismissive response of nearly all cartoon enthusiasts and critics, "Hyde and Hare" was also included in 2004 in the second LOONEY TUNES GOLDEN COLLECTION DVD release.
 Which, anyway, does not alter the fact that "Hyde and Hare" was left out of the selection of cartoon shorts utilised for television's Bugs Bunny Show (1960-2) and unceremoniously excluded from American network television's airings on Saturdays of Bugs' films all through the 1960s and the 1970s.
-Apart from a few quick clips for The Bugs Bunny Howl-Oween Special in 1978, it received no U.S. network television airing of any kind until a token appearance on an instalment of The Bugs Bunny/Road Runner Show circa 1982, after which it was again gone from American network Saturday television until 1990.
+Apart from a few quick excerpts of it for The Bugs Bunny Howl-Oween Special on CBS in 1978, it received no U.S. network television airing of any kind until a token appearance on an instalment of The Bugs Bunny/Road Runner Show circa 1982 on CBS, after which it was again gone from American network Saturday television until 1990, when it was the first cartoon in the fourth episode of the fifth season (1990-1) of The Bugs Bunny & Tweety Show on ABC.
 In Daffy Duck's Quackbusters, a 1989 feature film assembling footage from almost every 1948-64 Looney Tune and Merrie Melodie of a dark or spooky nature, "Hyde and Hare" is absent.
 Only a few passages of its music were used.
 In 1990, CBS' Happy Birthday, Bugs! prime-time television special omitted "Hyde and Hare" from its parade of film clips.
 Discussion groups on the Internet by consensus periodically label "Hyde and Hare" as boring and poorly cartoon-animated and characterised.
 The Internet Movie Database's entry for "Hyde and Hare" shows a routinely dropping average rating (a rating more or less on par with that for widely unacclaimed 1960s Bugs Bunny cartoons).
 Books by Steve Schneider (That's All Folks!
 The Art of Warner Bros.
 Animation) and Joe Adamson (Bugs Bunny- 50 Years and Only One Grey Hare) mention "Hyde and Hare" only in their appendix listings.
 Meanwhile, "Hyde and Hare"'s fellow two post-1948 Jekyll-and-Hyde Warner Brothers cartoons enjoyed network television exposure for close to three decades, were on videotape, and are at least mentioned in published overviews of the Sylvester and Tweety cartoon series.

 Tiny, innocent-eyed Tweety changing into a mean-tempered, evil-eyed, vicious bird of prey similar to his prehistoric ancestor is as severe a change as one could imagine!
 In "Hyde and Go Tweet", roles are reversed, with Sylvester becoming the hunted party.
 There are many transformations, occurring very rapidly, with a haunting look of sickly distress in Tweety's eyes midway in transformation, especially while emerging out of two slices of bread to gulp Sylvester.
 But this is all negated when Sylvester awakes to find that he has just had an unpleasant dream.